-This month’s white supremacist rally and deadly attack in Charlottesville again reminded millions of white Americans that racism did not, in fact, end with the 2008 election of Barack Obama.
-In the wake of the recent events in Virginia, there has been lively debate over white people’s proper role in joining in the fight against white supremacy.
+The white supremacist rally and deadly attack in Charlottesville in August 2017 again reminded millions of white Americans that racism did not, in fact, end with the 2008 election of Barack Obama.
+In the wake of the events in Virginia, there has been lively debate over white people’s proper role in joining in the fight against white supremacy.
 This is understandable.
 After all, people of color have reason to question whether those who took so long to acknowledge the existence of racism can be trusted to fight against it.

 But white supremacy is a system that does more than just oppress people of color.
 It serves to divide us and keep poor and working people from building the power necessary to create a more equitable world.
 We should be wary of calls for white folks to step to the side because they’re not victims of racial prejudice.
 This approach isn’t just wrong-headed — it lets white people off the hook.
 They need to fight on the front lines for racial justice alongside the rest of us.

 White supremacy has ensured that people of color have suffered the worst oppressions our country has to offer — from the genocide of Native Americans to slavery, Jim Crow, mass incarceration, deportation and the vast racial wealth gap.
 But white folks have not been spared from America’s ongoing war on the working class, which has been waging since our country’s founding.
 White Americans continue to face high rates of suicide, poverty, debt, opioid overdoses and alcoholism.
 While these rates don’t match the disproportionately high levels of suffering among people of color, our shared vision needs to be more than the racially equitable distribution of suffering: All suffering and injustice must come to an end.